syncfusion/blazor-docs/src/popups/tooltip/style.md

 ---
 title: "Tooltip Style"
 component: "Tooltip"
-description: "This section explains the details of the CSS structures in the Blazor model Tooltip."
+description: "This section explains the details of the CSS structures in the Blazor Modal Tooltip."
 ---

 # CSS structures